 By reviewing this data, you may find out that certain device types perform really well or very poorly.
 Use the information on how your current video performance to potentially exclude certain devices before launching a new campaign.
 Or (and what I would recommend) use the device data in your analytics to proactively set up device bid modifiers before launching to at least give every device a chance to prove itself.

 Hey, I love kids.
 I have a couple of them.
-But sometimes they screw things up.
+But they make up a large percentage of the millions of Youtube video viewers out there.
+And this can screw things up.
 Here’s what I mean.
 It is extremely common for advertisers to open up their placement reports and see results like this…

 Not a fun time when you have to go back to your client and show them the reason their YouTube videos didn’t drive leads was because children were watching them instead of the target (adult) audience.